moelife-coder/msdb/README.md

 - `sync`

     Write database changes onto disk
-- `load CELLNAME`
+- `load [CELLNAME]`

     Explicitly specify a cell to be loaded into cache.
-Normally, cells inside object will not automatically loaded due to slow performance.
+Normally, cells inside object will not automatically loaded due to slow performance. `load` without specifying CELLNAME will load all fields inside structure.

 ### Dangerous / Debugging